 Remove the glass (or in my case plastic) from the frame.
 Prime frame with 2 coats of white paint.
 Let dry thoroughly in between layers.
 Then paint 2 coats of your desired color (also drying well between layers) and let dry.

 When it is completely dry, spray the entire frame with the Krylon Triple Thick Crystal Clear Glaze.
-Be sure to do this in a well ventilated area like outside (my husband always gets mad when I do this in the house).
+Be sure to do this in a well ventilated area like outside (my roommates always gets mad when I do this in the house).
 Let the frame dry really well before handling again - ask how I know about that!

 Funny thing was that I was trying to use the red and teal design on Kiki Creates.
 I didn't realize until it printed that my printer was out of magenta ink.
 Luckily, I love the way it turned out.
 To make it fit in my frame, I scaled it down to size in Photoshop and printed from there.
 I printed it on white cardstock to help the colors really stand out and make it sturdier.